Spring Garden Revival

 Phone: (617) 898-4900

-Website: Milton Tree Warden
+Official Website: Milton Tree Warden

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Pruning near wetlands, streams, or other protected areas in Milton falls under the Wetlands Protection Act (M.G.L. c.
-131, § 40) (link).
+Pruning or tree work near wetlands, streams, vernal pools, or other protected areas in Milton is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones (typically 25-100 feet).
-Environmental assessments must address soil stability, water quality, and root zone protection.
-Erosion controls and proper debris staging are mandatory to prevent runoff.
-Seasonal restrictions protect nesting wildlife (March–August), and cavity trees are evaluated for bat and bird habitat.
-For rare species, coordinate with the Mass Division of Fisheries & Wildlife.
-For local permitting, contact the Milton Conservation Commission.
+Environmental assessments must address soil stability, water quality, and wildlife habitat, with special attention to nesting birds (March–August) and cavity trees for bats.
+Erosion control and proper debris staging are essential to prevent runoff.
+Coordination with MassDEP Stormwater Standards and the Conservation Commission is required for compliance.

 525 Canton Avenue, Milton, MA 02186